noahhdf/dotfiles/README.md

 ## usage
 The Makefile uses `stow`.
-The directories `laptop`, `mac`, `vollmond` only differ in a few configs, but This will be changed any time. are mostly the same.
+The directories `laptop`, `mac`, `vollmond` only differ in a few configs, but are mostly the same.
+This will be changed any time.
 Old dotfiles have to be deleted or backed up.
-For me it is enaugh to `make` in a terminal.
+For me it is enough to `make` in a terminal.

 _maintained by NB_